Lockheed L-1049 Super Constellation: Development

 In 1950, Lockheed had repurchased the XC-69 Constellation prototype from the Hughes Tool Company.
 The XC-69 was equipped with four Pratt & Whitney R-2800 radial engines instead of the Wright R-3350s used on production models.
 Lockheed had installed R-2800s on the prototype to test them as an option for the L-049.
 Lockheed stretched XC-69 by 18 ft, to become the basis for the L-1049 Super Constellation.
-The aircraft first flew later in 1950, still fitted with R-2800 engines.
+The aircraft first flew in 1950, still fitted with R-2800 engines.
 It was then fitted with R-3350 956-C18CA-1 engines with jet stacks for slightly increased thrust.

 Later modifications included strengthened landing gear and larger vertical stabilizers.
 Eastern Air Lines ordered 10 aircraft, while Trans World Airlines (TWA) followed with an order for 14.
-The L-1049 had some 550 improvements and modifications compared to the L-749, including greater fuel capacity, rectangular windows, larger cockpit windshields and improved heating and pressurization.
+The L-1049 had some 550 improvements and modifications compared to the L-749, including greater fuel capacity, rectangular windows, larger cockpit windshields, and improved heating and pressurization.